-Creates the 911 Coordinating Council to monitor the delivery of 911 services, develop strategies for future enhancements to the 911 system, and distribute grant funds to PSAPs.
-After January 1, 2012, the Council also shall designate the LCPA subject to the consent of the Legislative Coordinating Council;
+- Creates the 911 Coordinating Council to monitor the delivery of 911 services, develop strategies for future enhancements to the 911 system, and distribute grant funds to PSAPs.
+After January 1, 2012, the Council also shall designate the LCPA subject to the consent of the Legislative Coordinating Council; - Establishes membership requirements of the Council, to include 16 voting members (12 appointed by the

-- Establishes membership requirements of the Council, to include 16 voting members (12 appointed by the Governor and four legislators appointed by legislative leadership) and 10 non-voting members appointed by the Governor.
-Voting members would be limited to no more than two three-year terms; - Assigns duties to the Chairperson of the 911 Coordinating Council as listed below.
+Governor and four legislators appointed by legislative leadership) and 10 non-voting members appointed by the Governor.
+Voting members would be limited to no more than two three-year terms;

+- Assigns duties to the Chairperson of the 911 Coordinating Council as listed below.
 The Chairperson, who must be a PSAP administrator, is appointed by the Governor.
-The Chairperson's duties include: - Coordinating Enhanced 911 and Next Generation 911 services in the state; - Implementing statewide 911 planning; - Ensuring that policies adopted by the 911 Coordinating Council are carried out; - Acting as a liaison between the LCPA and the Council: - Assisting in development of regulations; and - Administering the federal grant fund, and distributing federal grants as recommended by the Council; and - Limits contracts between the 911 Coordinating Council and the LCPA to no longer than five years, specifies that the LCPA is not a state agency, and that the LCPA shall provide staffing to the Council, makes the LCPA subject to the Kansas Open Records and Open Meetings Acts, and requires the LCPA to treat moneys received as public funds pursuant to the state Banking Code.
+The Chairperson's duties include: - Coordinating Enhanced 911 and Next Generation 911 services in the state; - o Implementing statewide 911 planning; - Ensuring that policies adopted by the 911 Coordinating Council are carried out; - Acting as a liaison between the LCPA and the Council; - Assisting in development of regulations; and - Administering the federal grant fund, and distributing federal grants as recommended by the Council; and - Limits contracts between the 911 Coordinating Council and the LCPA to no longer than five years, specifies that the LCPA is not a state agency, makes the LCPA subject to the Kansas Open Records and Open Meetings Acts, and requires the LCPA to treat moneys received as public funds pursuant to the state Banking Code. - Designates the Department of Administration as the entity to provide staffing to the 911 Coordinating Council prior to January 1, 2012.
+After that date, the LCPA would provide staffing to the Council.